ReTrack: Data Unlearning in Diffusion Models through Redirecting the Denoising Trajectory

 \subsubsection{CelebA-HQ.}

-We randomly select 10 facial images from the CelebA-HQ dataset, and separately unlearn those chosen images with unlearning methods.
-After fine-tuning 40 steps, 10,000 images are sampled to evaluate the generation quality.
-The average unlearning performance are shown in Table \ref{tab:celeba_hq}.
-The experimental results shows that, among all methods that preserving generation quality, our method yields the best evaluation metrics.
+We randomly select 10 facial images from the CelebA-HQ dataset, and separately unlearn those chosen images.
+After fine-tuning for 40 steps, 10,000 images are sampled to evaluate the generation quality.
+The average unlearning performance and standard deviations are shown in Table \ref{tab:celeba_hq}.
+The experimental results show that, among all methods that preserve generation quality, our method yields the best evaluation metrics.